A GUIDE TO DRESSING FOR COLD WEATHER MOTORCYCLE RIDING

 Insulated boots help.
 Wear socks made of synthetic fibers like polyester and polypropylene.
 Make sure your boots are loose enough to comfortably wear thick socks.
 Avoid steel toe boots.
 A pair of cold feet will ruin an otherwise great ride!

-You loose most of your heat through your head!
+You loose a significant amount of heat through your head and neck.

 Wear a full face helmet with face shield for optimum comfort.